niladri-1/Brainwave-Project/README.md

 7. 🚀 [More](#more)

 ## 🚨 Tutorial
-If you prefer visual learning, this is the perfect resource for you.
+If You prefer visual learning, this is the perfect resource for you.
 Follow our tutorial to learn how to build projects like these step-by-step in a beginner-friendly manner!

 ## <a name="introduction">🤖 Introduction</a>